First time buyers guide

 Buying your first home: a guide for first-time buyers

 As well as the deposit, you need to know if you can afford the monthly mortgage payments.
-As a first-time home buyer, the most important thing to bear in mind is whether you can really afford to take this step.
-It’s wise to put together a budget before you start looking for a property.
+As a first-time buyer, the most important thing to consider is whether you can afford this step - you can do this by reviewing your expenses and putting together a budget before you start house hunting.

-You can use free online tools to calculate what kind of mortgage payment you can realistically afford to pay each month.
-Free tools like the Money Advice Service’s online budget planner or Money Saving Expert’s the budget planner are available.
+You can use free online tools to calculate what kind of mortgage payment you can realistically afford each month.
+Free tools like the Money Advice Service’s online budget planner or Money Saving Expert’s budget planner can be really helpful.

-If you are employed by a company then you should receive weekly or monthly payslips.
-You will need to provide at least three months’ worth of payslips and potentially up to twelve months’ payslips if you receive overtime or commission from your job and your latest P60.
+If you are employed by a company, you should receive weekly or monthly payslips.
+You'll need to provide at least three months’ worth of payslips and potentially up to twelve months’ if you receive overtime or commission from your job, as well as your latest P60.

 Self-employed or contractors

-• Business accounts - you will need to be able to show two to three years of accounts.
-Usually, the lender will require them to be signed off by a Chartered/Certified Accountant.
+• Business accounts - you will need to be able to show two- to three-years of accounts.
+Usually, the lender will require them to be signed off by a Chartered or Certified Accountant.

-• Tax returns - if you can’t show business accounts then two or three years’ tax returns are the next best option.
+• Tax returns - if you're unable to show business accounts, two or three years of tax returns are the next best option.

-• Contracts - proof of short or long term contract and recent contractual history.
+• Contracts - proof of short- or long-term contracts and recent contractual history.

 You will be assessed on profits, not turnover.
-Visit our self-employed mortgages guide for further information.
+Read our self-employed mortgages guide for further information.

-Before you go booking appointments to view your dream home, you’ll need to save for a deposit.
-Generally, you need to try to save at least 5% of the cost of the home you’d like to buy.
+Before booking appointments to view your dream home, you’ll need to save for a deposit - usually at least 5% of the cost of the property you want to buy.

-For example: if you want to buy a home costing £200,000, you’ll need to save at least £10,000 (5%).
-However, saving more than 5% will give you access to a wider range of mortgages available on the market.
+For example, if you want to buy a home costing £200,000, you’ll need to save at least £10,000 (5%).
+However, saving more than 5% will give you access to a bigger range of mortgages.

-The golden rule is: the bigger the deposit = the better the rate = the lower your monthly repayments = the cheaper the mortgage repayments.
+The golden rule: a larger deposit = a better rate = lower monthly repayments.

-The difference between a 5% and 10% mortgage can provide savings in monthly repayments; the next jump is at 25% and then 40% deposit.
-So, if you have any chance of pushing yourself up a band (perhaps asking parents to help with the deposit), do it!
+The difference between a 5% and 10% mortgage can provide savings in monthly repayments; the next jump is at 25% and then a 40% deposit.
+So, if you have any chance of pushing yourself up a band, do it!

-Many first-time buyers rely on help from Mum and Dad for their deposit.
-But parents can be much more directly involved.
-There are a number of ways in which parents (and grandparents) can help - and not all involve gifting cash.
+Many first-time buyers rely on help from parents for their deposit, but parents can be much more directly involved.
+There are a number of ways in which parents (or other relatives) can help - and not all involve gifting cash.

-• Application/Arrangement fee - Some lenders will charge a fee to arrange your mortgage for you.
-This is to cover the cost of the administration associated with assessing your application and setting up your mortgage account.
-This fee can often be added to your mortgage, and may be refundable if the mortgage does not complete.
+• Application/arrangement fee - Some lenders charge a fee to arrange your mortgage.
+This covers the cost of assessing your application and setting up your mortgage account.
+This fee can often be added to your mortgage and may be refundable if the mortgage doesn't complete.

-• Valuation fee - A basic standard mortgage valuation is an inspection carried out by a valuer to make sure that the property is suitable security for the loan required.
-The amount of the fee is based on the purchase price or estimated value.
-A mortgage valuation is carried out for the lender’s purpose but they will usually provide you with a copy of the report.
-Some mortgage products may offer a free mortgage valuation, but if you would like a more detailed report there would normally be a supplement to pay.
+• Valuation fee - A mortgage valuation is an inspection to ensure the property is suitable security for the loan required.
+The fee is based on the purchase price or estimated value.
+A mortgage valuation is primarily for the lender's benefit, but they typically provide you with a copy of the report.
+Some mortgage products may include a free valuation; however, if you want a more detailed report, there is usually an additional fee.

-Download our mortgages explained guide for a complete overview of mortgage process.
+Download our mortgage explained guide for a complete overview of the mortgage process.

 Other costs of buying a home

-Yes, more costs.
-Apart from the monthly mortgage payments, there are others costs when buying a home to be prepared for.
+Yes, more costs!
+Apart from the monthly mortgage payments, there are other costs when buying a home to be aware of.

 These include: